WSU PROUDLY HOSTS NATIONAL POLLUTION LAB

 The Department of Environmental Affairs (DEA) and WSU signed a Memorandum of Understanding (MoU) for WSU to host the National Pollution Laboratory as part of the Operation Phakisa Projects.

 Dr Motebang Nakin, Acting Project Manager for the National Pollution Lab said, “The lab will monitor pollution in South African Coastal waters.
-South Africa is surrounded by the coast; we have 4 coastal provinces so the lab will be hosted here and have satellite labs in other coastal provinces.
+South Africa is surrounded by 4 coastal provinces.
+So, the lab will be hosted here at WSU and have satellite labs in other three coastal provinces.

-One of the purposes of this project is to try and reduce unemployment by unlocking opportunities in the ocean economy which will see unemployed youth being employed in the different sites selected for the project.
+One of the purposes of this project is to reduce unemployment by unlocking opportunities in the ocean economy which will benefit unemployed youth in the different sites selected for this project.

-“One of the objects of all Operation Phakisa projects is job creation; this project as well will create more jobs for people of the Eastern Cape, professionals which will be working in the lab and non-professionals who will be working at the estuaries, especially the youth.”
+“One of the objectives of Operation Phakisa projects is job creation; this project as well will create more jobs for people not only of the Eastern Cape but also in other coastal provinces, both professionals and non-professionals especially the youth, will be working in the lab and in different monitoring sites.”